Taxation of international executives

 Are there special residency considerations for short-term assignments?

 In order for the short-term assignments to qualify for the double taxation treaty exemption the individual’s presence in Malaysia must be for a period or periods not exceeding in the aggregate 183 days in the calendar year/tax year or 12 months period concerned.

 Are there special payroll considerations for short-term assignments?

-To ensure an expatriate employee enjoy tax treaty exemption, in addition to the presence of the individual as mentioned earlier, his/her remuneration has to be paid by, or on behalf of, an employer who is not a resident of Malaysia and the remuneration is not borne by a permanent establishment or fixed base which the employer has in Malaysia.
+To ensure an expatriate employee enjoy tax treaty exemption, in addition to the presence of the individual as mentioned earlier, their remuneration has to be paid by, or on behalf of, an employer who is not a resident of Malaysia and the remuneration is not borne by a permanent establishment or fixed base which the employer has in Malaysia.
 The local entity in Malaysia must not provide any allowance, perquisites or benefits to the individual.

 What income will be taxed during short-term assignments?

 If the individual fulfills all the conditions as stipulated in the Article under dependent personal services of the double taxation treaty, the employment income during the short-term assignments can be considered for exemption.
-Otherwise, his/her remuneration (regardless of where it is paid) and any benefits-in-kind and accommodation provided in Malaysia would be subjected to Malaysian tax.
+Otherwise, their remuneration (regardless of where it is paid) and any benefits-in-kind and accommodation provided in Malaysia would be subjected to Malaysian tax.

 Are there any additional considerations that should be considered before initiating a short- term assignment in Malaysia?